cavoirom/nxv/web/content/blog/2021/openbsd-vpn/index.md

 - `-keystore root_ca.pfx`: use the keystore `root_ca.pfx`, create new keystore if it's not existed.
-- `-storetype pkcs12`: use PKCS12 format which is supported by many softwares, especially Apple Configurator 2.
+- `-storetype pkcs12`: use PKCS12 format which is supported by many programs, especially Apple Configurator 2.
 - `-alias example_root_ca`: the keystore can store many alias, I will store the new Root CA to alias called `example_root_ca`.